In order to graduate as a Helen P. Denit Honors Scholar you must:

 Those requirements would include, at a minimum, 12 credits of upper-division courses at the honors level, at least three of which would be in an honors capstone experience.
 Of the 12 credits, no more than three should be satisfied by an honors contract.

-Note: Business students must also complete Management 475 AND either Management 495 OR Management 498.
+Note: Business students must also complete your major's capstone AND either Management 495 OR Management 498.

 Note: Accounting students must contact Professor Jan Williams for specific graduation requirements.